 - Vasomotor rhinitis, a condition in which the nasal passages become congested in response to irritants or stress.
 It often occurs in pregnant women.

-See your doctor if you have sinusitis symptoms that do not clear up within a few days, are severe, or are accompanied by high fever or sudden generalized illness.
+See your health care provider if you have sinusitis symptoms that do not clear up within a few days, are severe, or are accompanied by high fever or sudden generalized illness.

 The first goal in diagnosing sinusitis is to rule out other possible causes of symptoms, and then determine: